-Peyote is a small, mescaline-containing cactus with a rich array of species and variations, each unique in its own way.
+Peyote is a small, mescaline-containing cactus belonging to the Lophophora genus, with a rich array of forms, each unique in its own way.
 In this blog, we'll explore some of the most fascinating types and delve into the remarkable diversity of this sacred plant.

 Lophophora williamsii

 Lophophora williamsii is the most recognized and widely used species of peyote.
-It is native to a small region of North America, spanning across Southern Texas and several Northern Mexican states including Coahuila, Nuevo León, and San Luis Potosí.
+It is native to a small region of North America, spanning across Southern Texas and several Northern Mexican states.
 It generally grows a single head that is green to blueish green in color.
 Once mature, they produce small, light pink colored flowers.

-- Lophophora williamsii var. jourdaniana: Also a clustering variety, this variation produces beautiful, deep purple colored flowers.
+- Lophophora williamsii var. jourdaniana: Also a clustering variety, these produce beautiful, deep purple colored flowers.

 Lophophora diffusa